-Healix Sentinel Enables Businesses to Get People Moving Again
+HEALIX SENTINEL ENABLES BUSINESSES TO GET PEOPLE MOVING AGAIN

 Healix Sentinel Protect

-The flagship service gives risk/security managers 24/7 access to a team of crisis and risk management experts.
-From travel security briefings and situation updates to incident and crisis response and evacuations, it is a virtual 24/7 Global Security Operations Center (GSOC).
-Risk managers benefit from tailored analysis, second opinions and bespoke risk assessments to proactively mitigate risks before they become problematic, and expert assistance when incidents do occur.
-Furthermore, the service can be tailored to be, or support, an organization’s in-house resources.
+Giving risk/security managers 24/7 access to a team of crisis and risk management experts.
+From travel security briefings and situation updates to incident and crisis response and evacuations, it is a virtual 24/7 Global Security Operations Centre (GSOC).

 Healix Sentinel Tracker

-This tool allows risk/security managers to seamlessly monitor and account for their globally mobile workforce via integration with the Healix Sentinel Travel Oracle mobile app.
+Allowing risk/security managers to seamlessly monitor and account for their globally mobile workforce via integration with the Healix Sentinel Travel Oracle mobile app.
 Security alerts and notifications are issued in a timely manner and managers can quickly locate and communicate with employees during a critical incident to ensure their safety.
-With “Location Services” activated by employees on their app, risk managers are provided with an accurate, real-time global view of their employees on an interactive map.

 Healix Sentinel Critical Watch

-Providing a cost-effective solution to extend a security team’s capabilities, Healix Sentinel Critical Watch is ideal for organizations that may lack the in-house resources to monitor employees’ safety around-the-clock.
-The Healix International/HX Global team provides 24/7 monitoring of global incidents.
-In the immediate aftermath of a critical incident, the team reaches out to employees in the vicinity who could be impacted.
-Their safety is ascertained, and appropriate action can be taken according to the situation.
+A cost-effective solution for organisations lacking the in-house resources to monitor employees’ safety around-the-clock.
+The Healix team provides 24/7 monitoring of global incidents and in the immediate aftermath of a critical incident, they reach out to employees in the vicinity who could be impacted so that assistance can be provided where required.

 Healix Sentinel Travel Oracle App

-Available on Android and iOS, the Healix Sentinel Travel Oracle app is an invaluable travel safety companion for a global workforce.
+An invaluable travel safety companion for a global workforce.
 Through alerts and comprehensive background travel and security briefings on over 200 countries, it provides instant access to critical insight and support before and during overseas assignments.
-The app also provides current travel safety information, advice and real-time alerts on breaking news, and has a tracking function that enables travelers to share live location data or manually “check-in” at previously agreed upon milestones with a direct feed into the Healix Sentinel Tracker platform.

 Healix Sentinel Intelligence Portal

-This portal is designed to provide risk managers with up-to-date intelligence on global risks that could impact their operations.
+Risk managers are provided with up-to-date intelligence on global risks that could impact their operations.
 The dashboard displays a concise summary of information relating to ongoing incidents, risk levels and trends.
-Alerts are updated to the platform in real-time by our risk analysts who monitor, verify, and assess the impact of incidents as they happen.

-The Intelligence Portal also has detailed intelligence summaries on every country worldwide, providing risk managers with in-depth contextual information.
-A number of different reports can be accessed such as a weekly forecast, evacuation watch and threat report.